TrianguloY/UrlChecker/README.md

 <!-- ---------- Description ---------- -->
 <div align="center">

-**Url Checker** acts as an intermediary when opening url links, allowing, among other things:
+**URLCheck** acts as an intermediary when opening url links, allowing, among other things:
 to remove trackers, affiliate links, unnecessary elements,
 facilitating link sharing, protecting against certain phishing techniques and many more...